More information on statutory employees is available from the IRS in Publication 15-A, Employer's Supplemental Tax Guide.

 What are the different categories of statutory employees?

-The four categories of statutory employees are:
+The 4 categories of statutory employees are:

 - A driver who distributes beverages (other than milk) or meat, vegetable, fruit, or bakery products; or who picks up and delivers laundry or dry cleaning, if the driver is your agent or is paid on commission.